ncbi/ribovore/README.txt

 --
 Before you can run any ribovore scripts, you will need to update some of your environment variables.
-To do this, add the following four lines to your .bashrc file (if you use bash shell) or .cshrc file (if you use C shell or tcsh).
+To do this, add the following lines to your .bashrc file (if you use bash shell) or .cshrc file (if you use C shell or tcsh).
 The .bashrc or .cshrc file is in your home directory.
 To determine what shell you use, type